whaynes/STCW23/jekyll/_assessments/RFPNW-1K.md

 ***

-[^Note1]: The assessor may select any course desired as long as it is more than 30° from the original heading.
+**Note 1**: The assessor may select any course desired as long as it is more than 30° from the original heading.

-[^Note2]: The assessor may select any course desired as long as it can be safely maintained throughout the exercise.
+**Note 2**: The assessor may select any course desired as long as it can be safely maintained throughout the exercise.

-[^Note3]: The assessor may select either left (port) or right (starboard).
+**Note 3**: The assessor may select either left (port) or right (starboard).